554 words, approx. 2.5 minutes to read.

-This email is quite authentic looking, but the main giveaway that it isn’t genuine is the sender name and domain address.
+This email is quite authentic looking, but the main giveaway is the sender’s name and domain address.

 The sender’s name and domain can be masked, so you can’t trust that alone.
-If you’re unsure, hover over or right click on the sender name (in this case ‘Confirmation’) and look at the sender properties, to see the email address it’s actually from.
+However, if you’re unsure, hover over or right click on the send name and look at the send properties, to see the email address it’s actually from.

-Action Fraud also offers this advice on spotting scam emails:
+Action Fraud offer this additional advice on spotting scam emails;

 - You weren’t expecting to get an email or attachment from the company that appears to have sent it